Pierre Engvall Game Preview: Islanders vs. Penguins

 Engvall Season Stats Insights

-- Engvall has a goal in four of 32 contests this season, but no multi-goal games so far.
+- In four of 34 games this year, Engvall has scored a goal, but there are no multi-goal efforts on his ledger.

-- In 12 of 32 games this season, Engvall has registered a point, and in one of those games he came away with multiple points.
+- Engvall has a point in 12 of 34 games played this year, with multiple points in one of them.

-- Engvall has posted an assist in a game eight times this season in 32 games played, including multiple assists once.
+- In eight of 34 games this year, Engvall has had an assist, including one match with at least two.

-- Engvall has an implied probability of 42.6% to go over his point total based on the odds.
+- The implied probability that Engvall hits the over on his points prop total is 42.6%, based on the odds.

-- The implied probability of Engvall going over his assist prop bet, based on the odds, is 29.4%.
+- There is a 27.8% chance of Engvall having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.